JorgeMIng/OMNI-DRONE-LUA-LIBRARY/README.md

 Also...
 I haven't updated the class to work with liquid fuel multiblock thrusters yet.
 I'll update the class...
 Soon :)

+Changelog Sep 10, 2024:
++ added `DroneBaseClassKontraption1201` to use on MC 1.20.1.
+That way, you don't have to edit the `DroneBaseClassKontraption` class manually anymore.
++ added `DroneBaseClassCommandComputer` for CC:CommandComputer driven ships with CC:VS installed
++ added `DroneBaseClassHexxySkies` for HexxySkies+HexTweaks driven ships